cncf/tag-security/community/resources/zero-trust-whitepaper/v1/cloud-native-zero-trust-whitepaper.md

 #### **[Knative](https://knative.dev/)**

-An open-source platform built on Kubernetes that provides components for deploying, managing, and running serverless workloads.
+An open source platform built on Kubernetes that provides components for deploying, managing, and running serverless workloads.
 Knative abstracts the complexity of Kubernetes, enabling developers to focus on writing code without worrying about infrastructure management.

 #### **[Linkerd](https://linkerd.io/)**

-An open-source service mesh that provides observability, security, and reliability for Kubernetes applications.
+An open source service mesh that provides observability, security, and reliability for Kubernetes applications.
 Linkerd offers features such as automatic mTLS, traffic splitting, and detailed metrics to help manage and secure microservices.

 #### **[Pixie](https://docs.px.dev/)**

-An open-source observability platform for Kubernetes that uses eBPF to collect and analyze performance, debugging, and security data from running applications.
+An open source observability platform for Kubernetes that uses eBPF to collect and analyze performance, debugging, and security data from running applications.
 Pixie provides real-time insights into the health and performance of cloud-native applications, enabling developers to troubleshoot issues quickly.

 #### **[SPIFFE and SPIRE](https://spiffe.io/)**

-The Secure Production Identity Framework for Everyone (SPIFFE) is a set of open-source standards for securely identifying and authenticating services in dynamic and heterogeneous environments.
+The Secure Production Identity Framework for Everyone (SPIFFE) is a set of open source standards for securely identifying and authenticating services in dynamic and heterogeneous environments.
 SPIRE (SPIFFE Runtime Environment) is the reference implementation of SPIFFE, providing tools to manage and distribute service identities across cloud-native platforms.

 ### Terms